 Real-time payments (RTP) have been evolving in pursuit of a better payments system that is safe, ubiquitous, efficient and broadly accessible by 2020.
 RTP will provide benefits such as transparency and predictability within countries and across borders, while also impacting liquidity management, foreign exchange management and overall treasury processes and treasury controls.
 Explore how Treasury organizations are grappling with transitioning from a batch world to a real-time world to manage changing customer expectations and remaining true to their business model.

-Beatriz Saldivar, Director, Treasury & Payments, Axletree Solutions
+Beatriz Saldivar, CTP, Director, Treasury & Payments, Axletree Solutions

 Larry Mills, Vice President & Assistant Treasurer, Travelers Insurance

 Treasurers know cashflow forecasting is beneficial to management - better liquidity outcomes, lower interest expense, predictable credit use, among others.
 In practice, however, it’s often difficult to convey the benefit to the organization.
 When it comes to investment in new technology or process change, challenges multiply as it touches multiple levels of the organization.
 In this session, panelists take you through their experiences in championing, developing and using practical cash forecast, share their best practices for identifying the right technology, cost-effective options, and outline the through the process as well as the challenges each presents.

 Steven Polak, CTP, Senior Treasury Consultant, PMC TREASURY LLC

 Stuart Jones, CTP, Senior Director, Treasury, McAfee, Inc.

 Lynne Maxeiner, Vice President, Global Treasury and Investor Relations, Vertiv

 Artificial Intelligence Within the Financial World: How Will it Help You?